AI-for-Dermatology-Team-Ceramide/Dermatology-AI/README.md

 Provides clear, functional instructions for setting up and running the project, ensuring reproducibility.

 # Project Overview

-Clearly explains the Kaggle competition, challenge objective, and its real-world significance.
+    The project is to create an image classification model that can help classify skin conditions for patients who are underrepresented and underresearched in the field of dermatology.
+The model takes images of samples of patients with a variety of skin conditions and needs to be capable of classifying what the skin condition is.

 # Data Exploration

     Demonstrates strong data exploration, preprocessing, and visualization techniques with appropriate visuals.

+    We explored the data by initially analyzing which columns there were, which data sets and values, how many data points, and the pictures of the conditions that

 # Model Development

     As applicable, clearly describes model selection, hyperparameter tuning, and training approach, with justification for choices.
+    We investigated five of the largest and most popular image classification algorithms and models, and we decided to use the ResNet models for image classificaiton.
+Each group member looked at one variant of the ResNet models and created a corresponding model that calculated predictions for the given data set.

 # Results & Key Findings